 After a couple days researching, it became clear Ivermectin offered serious potential for recovery

 from Long-Covid and was very safe to try.
 In a video talk Dr. Kory from the FLCCC Alliance said, “Ivermectin is the “penicillin” of Covid.”
 However, it was also clear few doctors in the U.S. were willing to prescribe Ivermectin for Covid and it would be next to impossible and take a lot of time and hassle to get a prescription.
 I was out of patience after nearly a year in poor health and frustrated by my inability to recover.
-So, after a few more days I decided to buy Ivermectin through an online pharmacy, damn the prescription, and undertake the “Therapeutic Test” (see image below) as suggested by the friend of a friend.
+So, after a few more days mulling it over and additional research I decided to buy Ivermectin from an online pharmacy in India without a prescription, and undertake the “Therapeutic Test” (see image below) as suggested by the friend of a friend.

 Messaging the friend of a friend I asked.
 She made it clear she was, “not a doctor,” but would try texting a doctor in her network who had experience prescribing IVM and the “Therapeutic Test.”
 The next day she relayed the doctor’s reply.
 “If there has been improvement continue with the IVM treatment until total improvement of the symptoms.
 The IVM dose can be increased by 50%, the idea is to eliminate all the viral load, because later it can reactivate.”
 Having had no adverse side effects and feeling greatly improved I upped my dose from three pills to four for the following 4 days.
 My last six pills were spread over the following 3-days.
 By then the tightness in my upper chest was down to 5-10% and often I did not notice any discomfort all.
 My energy level was 90% of normal, and my ability to concentrate 90% of normal.
 The brain fog and fatigue was essentially gone and IVM was so cheap, I wished I had ordered a larger quantity, however I had no idea double the amount for the “Therapeutic Test” would be insufficient.